Sun Joe AJ801E Electric Lawn Dethatcher review

 Jonathan Knoder

-TTR Contributing Editor
+TTR Contributing Editor, Yard Tools

-With a Bachelors Degree in Communications and Media from Weber State University, Jonathan Knoder is all about Smart Home and AV tech.
+With a Bachelor's Degree in Communications and Media from Weber State University, Jonathan Knoder is all about Smart Home and AV tech.
 He currently works as a Content Manager for AvantGuard Monitoring Centers in Utah.
-Jonathan has written extensively, and at great length, about TV antennas and aerials for Top Ten Reviews, and this is his subject area.
+Jonathan has written extensively and at great length about yard care and snow blowers for Top Ten Reviews, and this is his subject area.